 Conquer Cancer Foundation -- Career Development Award

 The Career Development Award (CDA) provides research funding to clinical investigators, who have received their initial faculty appointment, as they work to establish an independent clinical cancer research program.
-This research must have a patient-oriented focus, including a clinical research study and/or translational research involving human subjects.
+This is a mentored award and the research project is conducted under the guidance of a scientific mentor.
+The research must have a patient-oriented focus, including a clinical research study and/or translational research involving human subjects.
 Proposals with a predominant focus on in vitro or animal studies (even if clinically relevant) are not allowed.
+Applications in all areas of cancer research are accepted from U.S. and international applicants.

-The CDA is a three-year grant totaling $200,000 to pay for personnel and/or research expenses, and travel to attend the Conquer Cancer Grants and Awards Ceremony at the ASCO Annual Meeting.
-The number of CDA grants in each funding cycle is not predetermined by the Conquer Cancer Foundation.
-Awards are given based on individual merit and availability of funds.
+The CDA is a three-year grant totaling $200,000 that supports personnel and/or research expenses, and travel to attend the Conquer Cancer Grants and Awards Ceremony at the ASCO Annual Meeting.

-Applicants must meet the following criteria to qualify for the Career Development Award:
+Applicants must meet the following criteria to qualify for a CDA:

 - Be a physician (MD, DO of international equivalent) working in any country.

 - Be in the first to third year of a full-time primary faculty appointment in a clinical department at an academic medical institution at the time of grant submission.
+Application must be submitted before the applicant has had three full years as faculty.
 Faculty appointment may begin with the entry-level faculty position within the applicant’s institution (i.e., Instructor/Lecturer, Assistant Professor, Assistant Member).

 - Have a valid, active medical license in the country where the research will be conducted at the time of application.